 Wireless network driver allows your operating system to communicate with your wireless and network adapters.
 If your wireless network is not showing up on laptop, it is probably due to the missing, outdated, or corrupt drivers.
-You can try to update the driver to the latest version:

 Driver Easy will detect the drivers condition in your computer, and install the correct drivers for your PC.
 More importantly, with Driver Easy, you don’t need to struggle figuring out the Operating System, and you don’t need to worry about making mistakes while processing.
 That will tremendously save your time and patience.